Dr Ben Walmsley

 Research Projects & Grants

 I am currently leading the AHRC-funded International Network for Audience Research in the Performing Arts.
-Prior to this, I led a University of Leeds team which is managing the accreditation, quality assurance and evaluation of a national £2m Transforming Arts Fundraising grant, provided by the Arts Council England to help professionalize arts sector fundraising.
-This involves leading the evaluation team and directing the National Summer School in Arts Fundraising and Leadership and the associated PG Cert in Arts Fundraising and Philanthropy.
+Prior to this, I led a University of Leeds team which managed the accreditation, quality assurance and evaluation of a national £2m Transforming Arts Fundraising grant, provided by the Arts Council England to help professionalize arts sector fundraising.
+This involved leading the evaluation team and directing the National Summer School in Arts Fundraising and Leadership and the associated PG Cert in Arts Fundraising and Philanthropy.

 From 2014-2015 I worked alongside Yorkshire Dance and Breakfast Creatives as the Principle Investigator on a NESTA/AHRC/Arts Council England funded project to develop a responsive online platform to broaden and deepen audience engagement with contemporary dance.